kkernick/sb/README.md

 Once a profile has been generated for a specific application, simply add the `--make-desktop-entry` to the command and `sb` will generate an executable file of the command located at `$HOME/.local/bin`, and create a desktop file pointing to that script.
 Launching the application from your desktop environment, the program will automatically get sandboxed by `sb`.
 Additionally, you can continue making modifications to the profile by simplying editing the file in your `bin` folder.
 If your application does not have the same name as your desktop profile, you may need to pass the `--desktop-entry` flag to specify the application, such as `zed.desktop`

 Another feature of `sb` is that files that are passed, intended for the application, are automatically provided in the sandbox.
 This not only means that traditional command line arguments work, such as `chromium.desktop.sh https://duck.com`, but also means that you can pass files, such as `chromium.desktop.sh bookmarks.html`.
 Best of all, this automatically gets incorporated into the desktop file, so you can open any file that you application would usually support directly from your file explorer or other apps using something like `xdg-open`.
-By default, these files are exposed read-only, as they are passed directly rather than through a portal, but for applications that typically open things to edit them, such as text edtiors, you can pass `--file-passthrough-rw` to allow the application to make changes
+By default, these files are exposed read-only, as they are passed directly rather than through a portal, but for applications that typically open things to edit them, such as text editors, you can pass `--file-passthrough-rw` to allow the application to make changes

+If you run into issues with Read-Write passthrough, it may because of how your application handles writes.
+Because `bubblewrap` exposes these files via bind mounts, if your application does not write to the file directly, but instead makes a copy and then overwrites it, it will be unable to overwrite the mount, and fail.
+To solve this, use the `--file-enclave` option, which will copy the file to the sandbox, and then overwrite the contents when the application closes.
+However, be warned that if the program is terminated prematurely, or the computer suffers a power-outage or something similar, the file will not be updated!

 ## Debugging